Merkel Cell Carcinoma

 English

-Manisha Thakuria is a Dermatologist in Boston, Massachusetts.
+Manisha Thakuria is a Dermatologist practicing medicine in Boston, Massachusetts.
 Dr. Thakuria is rated as an Elite provider by MediFind in the treatment of Merkel Cell Carcinoma.
-Her top areas of expertise are Merkel Cell Carcinoma, Actinic Keratosis, Warts, and Granuloma Annulare.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Merkel Cell Carcinoma, Actinic Keratosis, Warts, and Granuloma Annulare.
+Dr. Thakuria is board certified in Dermatology.

 Learn about our expert tiers